emmt/ArrayTools.jl/README.md

 @inline Base.parent(A::CustomArray) = A.arr
 ```

-As a result, instances of `CustomArray{T,N}` will be seen as instances of
+As a result, instances of `CustomArray{T,N}` will be also seen as instances of
-`AbstractArray{T,N}` and behave as if they implement linear indexing.
-Apart
+`AbstractArray{T,N}` and will behave as if they implement linear indexing.
-from the needs to extend the `Base.parent` method, the interface to
+Apart from the needs to extend the `Base.parent` method, the interface to
 `LinearArray{T,N}` should provide any necessary methods for indexation, getting
 the dimensions, the element type, *etc.* for the derived custom type.
 You may
 however override these definitions by more optimized or more suitable methods
 specialized for your custom array-like type.

-If your custom array-like type is base on an array whose index style is
+If your custom array-like type is based on an array whose index style is
 `IndexCartesian()` (instead of `IndexLinear()` in the above example), just make
 your custom type derived from `CartesianArray{T,N}` (instead of
 `LinearArray{T,N}`).
 For such array-like object, index checking requires an